 - Greater outcomes for pregnant women and their babies

-How to Support Your Loved One During Medication Assisted Treatment: Above all else, in order for you to be a supportive family member, spouse, friend, and so on, you must be prepared to take care of yourself first.
+How to Support Your Loved One During Medication-Assisted Treatment: Above all else, in order for you to be a supportive family member, spouse, friend, and so on, you must be prepared to take care of yourself first.
 Your loved one’s life has obviously been destroyed by an addiction to opioids, however, it is important to understand that your life has been impacted as well.
 For you to be able to provide the most support for your loved one at this time, it can be helpful to speak with his or her treatment program and/or other experts in the field so that you can get connected to the correct resources that can provide you with support.
 Obtain an education on addiction as a disease, learn what the benefits and limitations of treatment are, and find out what your loved one will need from you during all stages of recovery.
 Support groups, family therapy, and individual counseling can be incredibly beneficial, informational, and encouraging for you while your loved one is in treatment.
 Never neglect your own needs, as doing so will not allow you to properly care for your loved one.
 Is it important to find a “methadone clinic near me?”
 It is important that you or your loved one have a strong support system to be successful in treatment.

 The Side Effects of Methadone